sdnfv/onvm-tutorial/README.md

 Port 0 - rx:        0  (        0 pps) tx:         0  (        0 pps)
 Port 1 - rx:        0  (        0 pps) tx:         0  (        0 pps)

-CLIENTS
+NFS
 ```
-This shows no packets have arrived and there are currently no clients (NFs).
+This shows no packets have arrived and there are currently no NFs.

 **Don't proceed to the next step until instructed.**